jjjbushjjj/ansible-keepass/README.md

 Attempt to get root passwords for hosts and provide ansible with this info.

-So you can store root password for your servers in keepass The Title of Entry in keepass must be a servername.
+So you can store root password for your servers in keepass Be careful adding records in you keepass datababase.
+The base needs to meet main requirement.
+Entry Title = servername (used for ssh connect)
+Entry UserName = root (default ansible user for su) and it must be uniq

 Store this file as `vars_plugins/password_from_keepass.py` and specify the following in `ansible.cfg`: